 "We have great depth in our roster which is beneficial with the high tempo training schedule we have,” said Leaman.
 “I think we have a great chance to go very deep in the playoffs and we look forward to the opportunity to represent 3-17 CAV and 3rd CAB."

-Leaders from the 3rd Squadron, 17th Cavalry Regiment, put their Army knowledge, leadership skills, and physical stamina to the test Feb.
+Leaders from the 3rd Squadron, 17th Cavalry, put their Army knowledge, leadership skills, and physical stamina to the test Feb.
 2 during the Lighthorse Spur Ride here, in hopes of earning the right to wear the Cavalry’s Silver Spurs.

 “It’s about developing leaders,” said Lt.
 Col. Michael Demirjian, squadron commander and Spur holder since 1991.
 “It focuses on standards, discipline, and builds trust amongst the troops.
 It’s really about building the team, developing camaraderie, unit cohesion and focusing on some of the history of the past.”